gusanmaz/InternshipFormGenerator/blog_post/article.md

-# A Case For Open Standards
+# A Case for Open Standards

 Open standards is a big issue in software world.
 First of all I am not an expert on the topic but that doesn't make sensing